Ian-Gabaraev/plexis/README.md

   3. Personal Dictionary
   4. Crossword Puzzle

-pLexis is a GUI application: the user interface is built with tkinter.
+pLexis is a GUI application: the user interface is built with wxpython.